kayburns/women-snowboard/research/im2txt/README.md

 Note that CHECKPOINT_PATH, MODEL_NAME and JSON_PATH are model-specific, IMG_PATH is a file with a list of image IDs.

-We thank @PAIR-code for providing the GradCam [implementation](https://github.com/PAIR-code/saliency), which we include under "./im2test/gradcam".
+We thank @PAIR-code for providing the GradCam [implementation](https://github.com/PAIR-code/saliency), which we [include](im2text/gradcam) in our repository.

 ### Saliency maps
 Example commands to generate Saliency maps using ground-truth captions: